Q:

 A:

-Amine compounds have important application value in chemical production, among which diethylamine and diethanolamine are two common amino compounds, which are often confused because of their similar chemical structures and functions.
-In this paper, the differences and connections between diethylamine and diethanolamine will be analyzed in depth from the aspects of molecular structure, chemical properties, preparation methods and applications.
+Based on my observations, Amine compounds have crucial consumption value in chemical production, among which diethylamine and diethanolamine are two common amino compounds, which are often confused due to their similar chemical structures and functions.
+In this paper, the differences and connections between diethylamine and diethanolamine will be analyzed in depth from the aspects of molecular structure, chemical characteristics, preparation methods and applications.

-1. molecular structure and chemical properties of the similarities and differences
+1. molecular structure and chemical characteristics of the similarities and differences

 Get a Free Quote